The Fairness of Credit Scoring Models: Introduction

 This paper contributes to the literature on discrimination in lending.
-Specifically, we propose a standalone methodology to formally test whether and why a given scoring model treats differently individuals sharing a protected attribute.
-By doing so, we make two distinct contributions.
 Our first contribution is to show how to implement inference tests for model fairness to account for estimation risk.
-Moreover, our methodology can advantageously replace ad-hoc rules often used in practice to decide whether decisions in different groups of individuals are similar enough.\footnote{For instance, the Uniform Guidelines on Employee Selection Procedures, adopted in 1978 by the Equal Employment Opportunity Commission (\cite{EEOC1978}) introduces the 4/5 rule as follows "\textit{a selection rate for any racial origin, sex, or ethnic group which is less than four-fifths (4/5) (or eighty percent) of the rate for the group with the highest rate will generally be regarded by the Federal enforcement agencies as evidence of adverse impact, while a greater than four-fifths rate will generally not be regarded by Federal enforcement agencies as evidence of adverse impact.}"} Our second contribution is to show how to improve the fairness of ML algorithms.
-To do so, we design a new dedicated interpretability method to identify the variables with the strongest impact on fairness.
+Such tests can advantageously replace ad-hoc rules often used in practice to decide whether decisions in different groups of individuals are similar enough.\footnote{For instance, the Uniform Guidelines on Employee Selection Procedures, adopted by the Equal Employment Opportunity Commission \citep{EEOC1978} introduces the 4/5 rule as follows "\textit{a selection rate for any racial origin, sex, or ethnic group which is less than four-fifths (4/5) (or eighty percent) of the rate for the group with the highest rate will generally be regarded by the Federal enforcement agencies as evidence of adverse impact}".} The second contribution is to show how to improve the fairness of ML algorithms using a novel dedicated interpretability method to identify the variables that lead to the unfairness diagnosis.
 Then, we show how to treat some of these variables to remove the systematic difference between groups of applicants, without sacrificing predictive performance.